tonievictor/dotenv/README.md

 func main() {

-	dotenv.Config("env")
-	/*
-	We proviide a string here and this is assigned to the filename while the logger uses the dafault.
+	// We provide a string here and this is assigned to the filename while the logger uses the dafault. dotenv.Config("env")

-	To assign the logger to a value instead, we do:
+	// To assign the logger to a value instead, we do: logger := log.New(os.Stdout, "Example logger", log.LstdFlags)
-	*/

-	logger := log.New(os.Stdout, "Example logger", log.LstdFlags)

 	dotenv.Config(logger)